 This is partially due to music being made digitally and digital workstations have pre-loaded triangle samples ready to use for producers.

 As we said above, you can make one at home for super cheap.
 Let’s find out how!

 How To Make The Triangle Instrument

-The triangle instrument comes in a variety of sizes.
+The instrument comes in a variety of sizes.
 The average triangle is around 7 inches on each side.
-However, there has been a triangle which measures up to 2 feet!
+However, there has been a triangle that measures up to 2 feet!

 Here is a step by step guide of how to make one at home: